MarcoDorantes/XlsxCommand/README.md

 8360 Process3 0.751
 ```

-### 9. Read an existing tab from an Excel XLSX Worksheet.
+### 9. Read an existing tab by name from an Excel XLSX Worksheet.
 This example reads the header row and the next three data rows from the tab named '**Stopped**' of the Excel XLSX Worksheet created in example #5, or in example #6, and adds one instance of `System.Management.Automation.PSCustomObject` to the PowerShell Pipeline per row of cells (the values of the properties are string representations of the cells in the row):
 ```
 Import-Module XlsxCommand